shyamupa/cogcomp-nlpy/ccg_nlpy/server/README.md

         return ta
 ```

+## Add Method to Create View in your Model

-2. Write a method similar to get_view_from_model in `example/example_model.py`.
+Write a method similar to get_view_from_model in `example/example_model.py`.
 This method name could be anything, you are responsible for calling this in the `add_view` method above.

 ```python
     def get_view_from_model(self, docta:TextAnnotation) -> View: